Setup

 Signature Verification

 Finally, we’ll add a helper function to validate the webhook signature from incoming events sent by Paylias.
-Open up thelib/signature.ts
+Open up thelib/signature.ts file and add in the following code.

 signature.ts